 This simple definition is actually not as helpful as those given in the previous issues of BS5250 which defined air and vapour barrier functions separately.
 The older definitions are therefore worth considering.

-"a layer which which prevents the convective movement of air under the normal pressure differences found in buildings and which may also act as a vapour control layer"
+"A layer which prevents the convective movement of air under the normal pressure differences found in buildings and which may also act as a vapour control layer"

 It should be noted though that acting as a vapour control layer is not a requirement for airtight layers.
 Air permeability and Vapour permeability are two independent properties.